 Description: A classic Pilsner brewed with German malts and a combination of Saaz and Lemongrass hops, the can art leads me to believe it draws its name in part from a former Red Sox player who has a foul pole made famous for cheap home runs named after him.

 Appearance: It had a see-through yellow body with a topping of bubbly white foam.

 Smell: Slightly sweet, with crisp light malt on the end.

 Taste: Very similar to the smell.
 It offered a smooth, crisp blend of pale malts, Pilsner yeast, and a light sweetness to create a flavorful yet laid back drinking experience.

-Mouthfeel: Medium bodied with above average carbonation.
+Mouthfeel: Light to nearly medium bodied with slightly above average carbonation.

 Hype: I like the brewery, but I can’t say there is a whole lot of hype around this particular brew.

 Overall: It was fine beer and a solid example of a style perhaps better known for being easy going and approachable as opposed to challenging or overstimulating the palate.
 It more or less tasted like a good version of your stereotypical beer of yesteryear and honestly there’s nothing wrong with that.
 There’s a time and place for everything, and I would say this brew’s time and place is outdoors on a nice spring/summer day (hopefully with some baseball).